ConnorDY/PyForum/README.md

 About PyForum
 =======

-The first thing I've ever made in Python.
-Created for my personal use.
+This is my first project in Python created for my personal use.
+PyForum is a simple python-based forum using MongoDB for the database.
 <br />
 No support will be offered for this software.